aeternity/protocol/specification/contracts/README.md

 rate high level contract language prices should be kept low.

 ### Goal 4.
 There should be a simple way to migrate from Ethereum smart contracts
-By providing a version of the EVM it is easy to migrate EVM contracts to æternity.
+By providing a version of the EVM it is easy to migrate EVM contracts to aeternity.

 ## Contract life cycle examples

-There is no kill instruction in the æternity virtual machine, instead there is a deactivation instruction.
+There is no kill instruction in the aeternity virtual machine, instead there is a deactivation instruction.
 When a contract is disabled it can only be called from other contracts already created on the chain.
 One can not create a new contract on the chain that calls a disabled contract neither directly nor indirectly.